retran/meow/docs/07-PRINCIPLES.md

 -   **Traceability**: Changes to your environment are tracked in Git, allowing for easy auditing, rollback, and collaboration.
 -   **Collaboration**: Share your environment definitions with team members, ensuring everyone works with the same tools and configurations.

-## ⚡ Native Performance
+## ⚡ Native Performance & Zero Dependencies

 `.meow` is engineered for speed and efficiency.
 We explicitly chose pure Bash for the core framework over higher-level scripting languages or configuration management tools (like Ansible or Python-based solutions) for several strategic reasons:

 -   **Speed**: Bash scripts execute with minimal overhead, leading to exceptionally fast bootstrap and update times.
--   **Portability**: Bash is universally available on virtually all macOS and Linux distributions, eliminating external runtime dependencies.
+-   **Portability**: Bash is universally available on virtually all macOS and Linux distributions.
--   **Zero Bootstrap Time**: The core `meowctl` tool requires only `git` and `curl` to get started, avoiding the "chicken-and-egg" problem of needing a complex environment to set up a complex environment.
+-   **Zero Runtime Dependencies**: The core `meowctl` tool does not require a language runtime like Python, Node.js, or Ruby.
+It relies only on common system utilities (`git`, `curl`, and standard shell tools) that are almost always present on a developer's machine.
+This avoids the "chicken-and-egg" problem of needing a complex environment to set up a complex environment.

 This commitment to native performance ensures that managing your environment is a seamless and unobtrusive experience.